OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/index.rst

 Numpy
 +++++

-If you have Numpy_ installed at your system level, it will be available in your environments.
+If you have Numpy_ installed at your system level, it will be available in your conda/ virtualenv environments.
 However, you can also choose to install Numpy into your environment if for any reason you don't want it in your system level.

 .. _Numpy: http://numpy.org